 Cost Impact:

-Pro Tip: Investing in cybersecurity reduces the risk of data breaches and associated costs, such as fines or loss of reputation.
+Pro Tip: Investing in cybersecurity reduces the risk of data breaches and associated costs, such as fines and reputational damage.

 Business Website Price Comparison Table